busukajw/Constant_current/README.md

-# Constant Load Dummy Load Generator
+# Dummy Constant Load Generator
 Project to explore and learn building a Constant Current Dummy Load Generator.
 This is going to my first exploration into building an entire electronics project.
 From basic idea and coming up with schematics all the way through a